netliferesearch/promptfinder/PROJECT_PLAN.md

    - ✅ Filter and sort controls are visually consistent, accessible, and mobile-friendly.
    - ✅ Font Awesome updated for full icon support.
    - ✅ Filter checkboxes are properly aligned and sized for better UX.
+   - ✅ **Global Toast Notification System:** All user-facing messages (success, error, info) now use an accessible toast notification system.
+Legacy message elements have been removed from the UI.
+All user actions (copy, favorite, logout, etc.) provide clear, accessible feedback via toast.
+Copying prompts always works for logged-out users; usage count increment errors are now silent.
    - ✅ Copy-to-clipboard works for all users, regardless of login state.
    - ✅ CSP updated to allow Cloud Functions endpoint for all users.
+   - ✅ Tests updated to match new error handling logic for toast notifications and copy/favorite actions.
+All tests pass after these changes.
    - ⬜ Further refine the display of prompt ownership.
    - ⬜ Review and improve overall popup layout, detached window forms, and user flows based on testing and feedback.
    - ⬜ Consider UI for managing `targetAiTools` if it needs to be more than a text input.